yunwilliamyu/rqs/README.md

 	In the previous example, the new quality values from the filtered SAM file would then be "AIIIIIIH" if Q=I.
 -----------------------------

+For more resources and larger test cases, see http://rqs.csail.mit.edu/